Until short-termism is fixed, we can’t create the future Australians actually want.

 It’s been 120 years since Federation.
 The world has changed dramatically and Australia’s system for making important decisions has not kept up.
 Federation 2.0 installs these updates, introducing one major catalytic reform to Australia’s decision-making system every three to five years, unleashing faster action on important individual long-term issues.

 The Future Fix

-The Future Fix is a five-part collaboration between Australian Futures Project, The Age and The Sydney Morning Herald.
+The Future Fix is a five-part multi-media series produced in collaboration with Australian Futures Project, The Age and The Sydney Morning Herald.